 Author's biographical information

-Texts must be accompanied by: the author's biographical information (professional title, didactic position, institutional affiliation, contact information, and email address), a list of the author's main publications (1/2 page), a digital photo in .jpeg or .jpg format (optional).
+Texts must be accompanied by: the author's biographical information (professional title, didactic position, institutional affiliation, contact information, and email address).
 All of these will be public information for selected authors.
 The submission of a manuscript implies that the author certifies that the material is not copyrighted and is not currently under review for any refereed journal or conference proceedings.
 If the paper (or any version or part thereof) has appeared, or will appear, in another publication of any kind, the details of such publication must be disclosed to the editors at the time of submission.

 Reference citations within the text